Fusion-stable structures on triangulated categories: Preliminaries

 The forward/backward tilting is \emph{simple} if $\hF$/$\hT$ equals $\Add S$ for a simple object $S\in\Sim\h$.
 Denote by $\mu^{\sharp/\flat}_S$ the simple tilting in such a case.

 The exchange graph $\EG(\D)$ has hearts as vertices and simple tiltings as (directed) edges. \end{definition}

-The second tilting structure is (ind) mutation of $m$-CTS. \begin{definition}\cite[Def.~2.30]{AI12} Let $\hY$ be a $m$-CTS of $\C$.
+The second tilting structure is (ind) mutation of $m$-CTS. \begin{definition}\cite[Def.~2.30]{AI12} Let $\hY$ be an $m$-CTS of $\C$.
 Let $\hX$ be an (additive) covariantly finite subcategory of $\hY$.
-A forward mutation of $\hY$ with respect to $\hY\setminus\hX$ is
+The forward mutation of $\hY$ with respect to $\hY\setminus\hX$ is